 Remember hydrangea color depends upon the amount of aluminum in the soil.
 Acidic soil has ample aluminum resulting in blue flowers.
 If the soil has a lot of phosphorus, it will bind with aluminum and alter the flower colors.

 When applying a water-soluble chemical fertilizer, dilute it to half strength.
-Using chemical fertilizer at full strength on hibiscus plants can cause root burn and dropping, yellow leaves.
+Using chemical fertilizer at full strength on a hibiscus bush can cause root burn and dropping, yellow leaves.

-Hibiscus likes plant food applied frequently, but a little bit at a time.
+Hibiscus enjoys plant food like this applied frequently, but a little bit at a time.
 Ongoing, light nourishment keeps the tree growing and blooming.

 When using organic or slow release fertilizer, apply four times annually.

 - In the middle of the summer